madc0w/distrochess/README.md

 - Point your browser to http://localhost:3000

 Building for Android is equally straightforward:
-- scripts\build-android.sh (might not work in Windows... might need to be done on a *nix system)
+- scripts/build-android.sh (might not work in Windows... might need to be done on a *nix system)